t-ewing/portfolio/index.md

 ![image](/../gh-pages/Portfolio_Images/PhysMod.png)

-A physically-modelled double/upright bass instrument, consisting of digital waveguide strings, scattering junctions and body filtering to produce a dynamic variety of realistic tones.
+A physically modelled double/upright bass instrument, consisting of digital waveguide strings, scattering junctions and body filtering to produce a dynamic variety of realistic tones.
 This project involved developing the instrument in MATLAB, using relevant FFT and Spectrogram measurements to analyse its output.
-The development was journalled and presented in an appropriately formatted HTML file.
+The development was journaled and presented in an appropriately formatted HTML file.

-Further skills taught in this module included the development of realistic reverberation algorithms, spectral modelling synthesisers and electronic circuit modelling.
+Further skills learned in this module include the development of realistic reverberation algorithms, spectral modelling synthesis and electronic circuit modelling.

 ## Room Acoustics and Psychoacoustics Analysis
 **Languages:** _MATLAB_